Skip to main content

 What’s New in Merkel Cell Carcinoma Research?

-Because Merkel cell carcinoma (MCC) is very rare, it's been hard to study it well.
-Most experts agree that treatment in a clinical trial should be considered for any type or stage of MCC.
+Because Merkel cell carcinoma (MCC) isn't common, it's been hard to study.
+Most experts agree that treatment in a clinical trial should be considered for any person with MCC.
 This way people can get the best treatment available now and may also get the treatments that are thought to be even better.
-The new and promising treatments discussed here are only available in clinical trials.

-Most skin cancers, including many MCCs, can be prevented.
+Most skin cancers, including many MCCs, can be prevented by people limiting their exposure to ultraviolet (UV) rays.
 The best way to lower the number of skin cancers is to educate the public, especially parents, about skin cancer risk factors and warning signs.
 It’s important for health care professionals and skin cancer survivors to remind others about the dangers of too much UV exposure (both from the sun and from man-made sources like tanning beds) and about how easy it can be to protect your skin from UV rays.

 MCC can often be found early, when small, hasn't spread, and is most likely to be cured.
 Monthly skin self-exams and awareness of the warning signs of MCCs and other skin cancers can be helpful in finding them early.